HEN

 Client Scott Completes a 15k Waendel Walk

-Scott wanted to do a bit of fundraising for Headway East Northants, and decided to combine that with his enjoyment of fitness and walking.
-Scott successfully completed a mammoth 15k walk during the International Waendel Walk weekend – a terrific achievement!
-Scott has successfully raised £153.50, which he has very kindly decided to donate to us here at Headway East Northants.
-Well done Scott, you did a great job!
+Client Scott wanted to combine his passion for fitness and walking with fundraising - and we're delighted to share that he successfully completed a mammoth 15k walk during the International Waendel Walk weekend – a terrific achievement!
+Scott raised £153.50, which he has very kindly decided to donate to us here at Headway East Northants.

 Teamwork Makes the Dream Work for Client Phil

-Client Keith (pictured above) wanted to create something with a difference for deputy manager, Jonny’s, 40th birthday.
+Client Keith (pictured) wanted to create something with a difference for deputy manager, Jonny’s, 40th birthday.
 So with support from our woodwork volunteer, Dave, Keith created a stylish wooden ’40th’ plinth decorated with coins.

 Client Michael obtains Food Safety qualification!